bancorprotocol/contracts-solidity/solidity/docgen/docs/legacy/BancorPriceFloor.md

 # Function `constructor(contract ISmartToken _token)` {#BancorPriceFloor-constructor-contract-ISmartToken-}
-constructor
+initializes a new BancorPriceFloor instance

 ## Parameters:
 - `_token`:   smart token the contract allows selling
 # Function `sell() → uint256 amount` {#BancorPriceFloor-sell--}
 sells the smart token for ETH
 note that the function will sell the full allowance amount